-(In England, Wales, and Ireland) June 24, originally coinciding with the summer solstice and in some countries marked by a summer festival.
+24 June, a quarter day in England, Wales, and Ireland, originally coinciding with the summer solstice and in some countries marked by a summer festival.

 - Along with other Scandinavians, Swedes celebrate the summer solstice, or Midsummer's Day, on June 21.